Dumped After Decades

 Ps.
 I looked it up.
 Hoapili translates as ‘attached to the bosom.’

 Jeremy lived just three kilometres away, in a boarding house near the council archives building, yet he wrote to her every day.
-Grab the first words that come to you, because that’s your true voice, he told her.
+Grab the first words that come to you, because that’s your undiluted voice, he instructed her.
+Margaret Atwood had been a guest lecturer for one of his university papers.
+He knew what he was talking about.
 You may not be a strong public speaker, but Donald Hoapili, that privileged simpleton, will never have an adoring audience of 200,000.
 You are loved in nursing homes.
-You are loved in the towering offices of lonely executives.
+You are loved in the high offices of lonely executives.
 You are loved by the lonely.

-Jeremy’s throbbing young lust didn’t stir anything in her except the desire to Skype her son, who was up at midnight with some kind of glass pipe steaming on his computer desk and a pile of rock climbing gear draped over the couch behind him.
-He was watching cartoons but agreed to pause the TV.
+Jeremy’s throbbing young lust didn’t stir anything in her except the desire to Skype her son, who was up at midnight packing rock climbing gear into a hiking bag.
+He had cartoons on in the background but agreed to pause the TV.
 Christopher sucked his pipe and nodded at his mum’s complaints before finally interrupting her.
 ‘Listen to all the shit you just told me about him.
 I love the old man to bits but he doesn’t sound like much of a loss.
 You got rid of him.
 That’s good.’

-‘But he’s taken everything!’ she blurted, belching dry steam into the camera.
+‘But he’s taken everything!’
 Her eyes weren’t wet but her face was melting.

 ‘He got you that sweet gig in the paper, though.’

-She sucked the snot back into her nose and changed the subject, asking her son if he ever had a kid in his class at school, an English nerd named Jeremy who wore a trenchcoat.
-Christopher rummaged in his frontal cortex and responded Yeah, I think so.
-How come?
+She sucked the snot back into her nose and changed the subject, asking her son if he ever had a kid in his class at school named Jeremy who wore a trench coat.

-Donald phoned Sallyanne to congratulate her on her success.
-He compared it to his own success – receiving a star on the Lips of Fame listing within the Toastmasters website.
+Donald phoned Sallyanne to congratulate her on the success and fame her column had achieved.
+He compared it to his own success – receiving a Golden Glottis award at Toastmasters.

 Although Dumped After Decades was doing well, Donald had some advice for Sallyanne which, because it was coming from a man synonymous with success, Sallyanne would be wise to heed.
 She roamed the big empty halls with the cordless phone pressed against her ear.
-It was cavernous, a four bedroom mansion with an oak stairwell and a chandelier and iron and teak detail, plus a $100,000 sound system which piped classical music into every room, and art and tiles and double glazed windows.
-Warm and luxurious, when filled with people, but Sallyanne simply would not be able to keep up with the property taxes and rates on her own, Donald explained, unless she relinquished her half of the property.
-Even with her pension drawing close it would be a struggle.
+With four bedrooms and a good acre of lawn, Sallyanne simply would not be able to keep up with the property taxes and rates on her own, Donald explained, unless she relinquished her half of the property.
+Even with her pension it would be a struggle.
 Donald mentioned her pension three times within the phone call and finally Sallyanne’s lack of income pricked her.
-They were offering her up to $350 per hour for urgent transcription of medical notes (she had 36 years of experience, a foot pedal and the best transcription software, after all) but Sallyanne would have happily spent that $350 for the privilege of being left alone to chop up manure and mulch it into her rose bed.
-She hadn’t said yes to transcription work since Donald had rubbished their marriage.
-Now she was getting just $50 a week for newspaper columns.
-Donald would have to phone off shortly, he said, as there was a regatta launching for which Donald had selflessly agreed to crack the bottle of Dom Perignon over the bow of the lead superyacht, following which he would bless it with a traditional Tahitian prayer.
-Long story short: Sallyanne’s house –where the hysterically laughing family had once thrown snowballs of fondant icing at one another when they didn’t have any snow on Christmas day – would have to be sold, and although the title had always been in Sallyanne’s name because Donald had bad debt from all those years on London’s west end, Sallyanne agreed the decent thing to do would be to give Donald half.
-He’d been there for her for over 30 years, after all.
+They were offering her up to $350 per hour for urgent transcription of medical notes (she had 36 years of experience, a foot pedal and the best transcription software, after all) but Sallyanne would have happily spent that $350 for the privilege of being left alone to chop up pony poo and mulch it into her rose bed.
+She hadn’t said yes to transcription work in a while.
+Was there money in her newspaper columns?
+Donald suggested no. Donald would have to phone off shortly, he said, as there was a regatta launching for which Donald had generously agreed to crack the bottle of Dom Perignon over the bow of the lead superyacht, following which he would bless it with a traditional Tahitian prayer.
+Long story short: Sallyanne’s house –where the hysterically laughing family had once thrown snowballs of fondant icing at one another when they didn’t have any snow on Christmas day – would have to be sold, and although the title had always been in Sallyanne’s name because Donald had bad credit from all those failed years on London’s west end, Sallyanne agreed the decent thing to do would be to give Donald half.
+He’d been her rock for over 30 years, as he put it.

 She pulled her robe tightly around her breasts, tiptoed to her office where she found an incoming Skype call from a Jeremy.
 He was so drunk he was holding both sides of his monitor to keep his face in front of the camera.

-Fogging the camera eye with whiskey breath, Jeremy began reading a piece describing a heroine reaching “magnificent classical maturity, the maturity of marble which takes tens of years to sculp, hard flesh, novel peaks, smile lines, a muscular back, forearms with undersides soft as cream and a noble face with a constellation of dots etched by the sun, one dot for every time her creator has returned to acknowledge her beauty.”
-She asked him what Shakespeare play the serene lyrics derived from.
+Fogging the camera eye with whiskey breath, Jeremy began reading a piece he’d written.
+‘Jus, jus, jusbear with me,’ he said, and steadied himself before beginning to share a portion of his novel.
+The novel described a heroine reaching “magnificent classical maturity, the maturity of marble which takes tens of years to sculpt, hard flesh, novel peaks, smile lines, hair with streaks of silver, a muscular back, forearms with undersides soft as cream and a noble face with a constellation of dots etched by the sun, one dot for every time her creator has returned to acknowledge her beauty.”
+She asked him which Shakespeare play the serene lyrics derived from.
 Jeremy shook his head and laughed.
-‘No hackneyed old fuggoff Shakespeare bullshit,’ he slurred, ‘Just me and you.’
+‘No hackneyed old fuggoff Shakespeare bullshit,’ he slurred, ‘Jus me and you.’

 Cooper couldn’t believe Donald hadn’t mentioned the shame he’d been carrying.

-Housesitting was a satisfying way to make a little income until her pension came in, and maybe beyond.
-Housesitting had taken Sallyanne to an alpaca farm, a ranch with a single bull, and she’d also endured a week looking after a medicinal cannabis crop, turning the hoses on every night and off every morning, even though she felt like bacteria were wriggling all over her skin the whole time she was there.
+Housesitting was a satisfying way to make a little income until her pension came in.
+Housesitting had taken Sallyanne to an alpaca farm, a dude ranch, and she’d also endured a week looking after a medicinal cannabis crop, turning the hoses on every night and off every morning, even though she felt like bacteria were wriggling all over her skin the whole time she was there.

 One winter dawn, Sallyanne chased a stray alpaca calf onto the highway in her nightie.
 She ran faster than she realised she could, her legs unencumbered with pants or shorts.
-A blue Ford truck was slowing to see if she needed help when she finally managed to wrap her arms around she calf’s oily neck as it bleated and kicked.
-The wind lifted the flaps of her nightie and showed a tight pair of lips with a puff of steel wool peeking out of the margins of the knickers.
-The Ford driver raised his cap with respect.
-While the two of them tied the beast onto the tray of his truck for transportation back to its pen, his eyes licked her skin off.
+A Ford truck was slowing to see if she needed help when she finally managed to wrap her arms around the calf’s neck as it bleated and kicked.
+The wind lifted the flaps of her nightie and showed a black muff peeking out of the margins of the knickers.
+The Ford driver raised his cap and pretended to look away.
+While the two of them tied the beast onto the tray of his truck for transportation back to its pen, his eyes burned their brand on her skin.
 He left her his business card and reminded her three times that he knew a great place if she fancied a glass of wine sometime.
-His mates would so soooo stoked if he could prove he met THE Sallyanne from that thingy in the paper.
-He snaped a selfie with her on his muddy cellphone.
-She let him kiss her hand and drop back at the farm.
+His mates would be soooo stoked if he could prove he met THE Sallyanne from that thingy in the paper.
+He snapped a selfie with her on his muddy cellphone.
+She let him kiss her hand and give her a lift back to her driveway.

-These random escapades give her tonnes of material for her column.
+Every male who breathed a little hope into her gave Sallyanne material for her columns.
+She wrote about excitement, anticipation, dread, arousal, remorse, relief.
+She couldn’t figure out what to do with all the emails filling her inbox; the paper paid for an assistant.
 She was offered international syndication, which would pay EUR1000 a week.
-She drove three hours to the big smoke for a meeting in a high-rise to talk syndication with a pair of nice young women all the way from Den Haag.
-The deal outlined in the inch-thick contractual agreement impaled her on a barb of fear.
-The papers reminded her of the divorce documents pointed at her temple like a gunbarrel.
+She drove three hours to the big smoke for a meeting in a high-rise to talk the deal over with a pair of nice young women all the way from Den Haag.
+The deal outlined in the inch-thick contractual agreement reminded her of Donald’s papers pointed at her temple like a gunbarrel.
 The international syndication contract required her to write every single week “About your identity as a strong, confident mature woman who was unfairly dumped.”
-Sallyanne asked for a toilet break, braced herself against the mirror and stared at her wrinkles.
-She returned to the table and told them the identity they wanted wasn’t hers.
+Sallyanne asked for a toilet break, braced herself against the mirror and stared at herself, trying to remember who she really was.
+She returned to the table and told them she wasn’t strong, confident, nor mature, and she was never unfairly dumped, and recused herself.

 At tonight’s book circle, Sallyanne is going to tell her people that she is coming down to earth.
 She’s hit her apogee.
 The orbit is over.

 She has to soothe her boy first, though.
-Alcohol is melting through Jeremy’s organs.
-Part of his stomach bulges out through his trench coat.
-His last newsletter editorial has given a code people can use to read his novel on his website once his imminent death is complete.
+Alcohol is melting through Jeremy’s organs like acid.
+Part of his stomach bulges through his trench coat.
+His last newsletter editorial has given a code people can use to read his novel on his website after he dies.
 She tries to choose a part of Jeremy to squeeze – his bony shoulder?
 His knobbly thigh? – and settles on his hands.
 She leans in and says to Jeremy, ‘What’s your novel about, anyway?’

-Jeremy takes a belt of whiskey and coughs blood on his sleeve and leans down conspiratorially behind the tea trolley.
+Jeremy takes a belt of whiskey from his hip flask and coughs red goo on his sleeve and leans down conspiratorially behind the tea trolley.
 ‘It’s about a buttkicking heroine who spends her life… .’
 He pauses to take another drink and shudders.
 ‘Spends her life taking care of other people.
 Never stops to look in the mirror.
 Realise how amazing she is.’

 Sallyanne grabs the tail of his coat and pulls him back.
-It’s been a year and she hasn’t once raised her voice, but she’s sick to death of this silliness.
+She hasn’t raised her voice despite everything she’s been through in the past 12 months, and she’s sick to death of this silliness.
 ‘YOUNG MAN, YOU WILL SIT IN THE CORNER UNTIL NINE O’CLOCK, AFTER WHICH I WILL TAKE YOU TO BED.’

 She snatches his hip flask out of his hands, bins it then smooths her dress out.
-Everyone is silent.
+Everyone is speechless.
 They look to Sallyanne to see if they can keep going.